-Understanding Compulsory Education Laws in Colorado
+Understanding Homeschooling Laws in Colorado

 Colorado requires that all children between the ages of 6 and 17 attend school, whether through public, private, or home-based education programs.
 Parents who choose to homeschool must provide 172 days of instruction per year, with an average of four hours of teaching per day.
 These requirements ensure that homeschooled children receive a consistent level of education comparable to their peers in traditional schools.